 How to Present Machine Learning Algorithms in PowerPoint

-Are you looking for ways to present Machine Learning algorithms?
+Are you looking for ways to present Machine Learning Algorithms?
 Mathematical models used in AI technology are based on complex computational techniques that are not always easy to explain.

 Therefore, we recommend presenting those AI concepts using certain abstractions and visual illustrations in diagrammatic form.
 Diagrams are great data visualization forms to express computational processes and data structures used in Machine Learning.